AMC Winter Workshop: Learning Winter Skills In The Lakes Region

 I signed up for advanced backcountry skiing, hoping to use the Telemark skills I’ve been practicing for several winters on lift-serviced slopes.
 I was afraid I’d be left behind, too.

 The first evening was a chance for everyone to get to know each other, talk more about what our groups would be focusing on.
 My group talked skiing, Marilyn’s focused on the contents of a winter backcountry pack needed for safety.

 The next morning after an abundant breakfast (breakfast, dinner and lodging are included), I took off with my group for some Telemark instruction while Marilyn and Johane disappeared into a class on backcountry navigation.

 That day, my group under the master tutelage of Larry Veal and Thor Smith repeatedly, over-and-over, again and again, climbed up and skied down the historic Duke’s Pasture Ski Slopes working on our Telemark technique.
 The intermediate backcountry skiers used the same slope and worked on controlling their Nordic skis.
 There’s an old car at the top which used to power a rope tow (listed among the lost ski areas at www.nelsap.org).
 I sincerely wished it was working.
 By the end of the day, I was ready to collapse and never do anything again.

-Johane hung in with her group most of the way, but chose to wait for them below the exposed last pitch to Cardigan’s summit.
+Her friend hung in with the intermediate group most of the way, but chose to wait for them below the exposed last pitch to Cardigan’s summit.
 Recognizing your own limits is a good thing and both women felt they’d made good decisions.